 In comparison, the infrastructure-free approach relies on vision-/camera-based SLAM or LiDAR-based SLAM in AMRs.
 Robots are equipped with Red, Green, Blue (RGB) and stereo cameras, proximity sensors, and Two-Dimensional (2D) and 3D LiDAR onboard to identify and analyze their surroundings, leading to high computational requirements for mapping, localization, and path planning.
 At the moment, the robotics industry is introducing new approaches that are considered infrastructure lite.

 For example, 634AI deploys a camera system on the ceiling of the factory.
 The cameras capture and stream video to a central system that then acts as a control system by stitching all the videos together, guiding the robots.
 Opteran opts for mesh network-based swarm intelligence.
-Robots will exchange small packets of telemetry data and video streams with other robots within the same fleet constantly, allowing the entire swarm of robots to navigate based on a shared map that is localized, real-time, and dynamic.
+Robots, outdoor AMRs, will exchange small packets of telemetry data and video streams with other robots within the same fleet constantly, allowing the entire swarm of robots to navigate based on a shared map that is localized, real-time, and dynamic.

 38. Increasing Government Regulation: Moderate Cybersecurity Demand Growth

 Governments around the world, especially in the United States, Europe, and Southeast Asia, will continue to push for more cybersecurity regulation.
-Instead of general policy proposals, the trend is for them to demand specific action to prevent harmful breaches to critical infrastructure.
+Instead of general policy proposals, the technology market trend is for them to demand specific action to prevent harmful breaches to critical infrastructure.
 A good example is a recent U.S. Transportation Security Administration (TSA) security directive asking train operators to designate a 24/7 cybersecurity coordinator.

 While ABI Research expects that cybersecurity spending for Operational Technology (OT) and the IoT in critical infrastructure is expected to grow from US$10.7 billion in 2023 to US$21 billion by 2027 at a CAGR of 15%, 2023 might display slower rates due to looming economic recession and tighter fiscal controls.
 Moderate levels of cybersecurity spending in 2023 are not due to the lack of understanding of threats, or the absence of determination to mitigate risks.